Chingu-cohorts/pmrok-chgmgt/Section-01-Project-Manager-Concepts.md

 ------

-# Section 04 Up & Running: Team Documentation
+# Up & Running: Team Documentation

 One of the foundations of the [Agile Manifesto](http://agilemanifesto.org/) is that Working software is valued over comprehensive documentation.
 This has led to the misconception that Agile methodologies, like Scrum, produce only code and not documentation.
 In fact, Agile methodologies promote the production of documentation at the right point in time and at the right level of detail.